ne0de/jimmy-parches/README.md

 # jimmy-parches
-Jimmy parches is a discord for a private server (the project was never finished)
+Jimmy parches is a discord bot for a private server (the project was never finished)